My

 Can

-you smell on its summit, the delightful snow?
+you smell the delightful snow?

 The